Skip to main content

 • choosing someone you trust, like a family member or friend, to act on your behalf to manage your affairs, both financial and medical – this is called Lasting Power of Attorney

-• making an advance statement – this covers the care you'd like to receive in the later stages of dementia, including where you would like to be cared for
+• making an advance statement – this covers the treatment and care you'd like to receive in the later stages of dementia, including where you would like to be cared for

 • making a will – if you haven't done so already